seek-oss/sku/.changeset/dull-colts-fetch.md

 export default { ...storybookConfig };
 ```

-Rename this file to `.storybook/main.ts` and configure it as needed.
+Rename this file to `.storybook/main.ts` and replace its contents with the following, making adjustments as necessary for your project:

-Here's an example of a minimal, `sku`-compatible Storybook configuration:

 ```ts
 // .storybook/main.ts - New configuration